realmocaccino/jauntyslider/README.md

 Put the arrows image in your *img* folder as well.

 ## Usage
-As stated in the introduction, we start using the attribute *data-jauntyslider*.
+As stated in the introduction, you initialize it with the attribute *data-jauntyslider*.

 ```html
 <ul data-jauntyslider>